votrungquan1999/finance-calculator/rules.md

 ```

 - NEVER use multi-export statements like `export { A, B, C }` or `export type { X, Y, Z }`.
 ALWAYS use individual export statements for better traceability.
+- NEVER re-export types from shared locations.
+Each file should only export its own specific types and import shared types directly.
+- ALWAYS keep types with their related functionality.
+For example, S3UploadResult should be in the S3 file, not in product types.

 ✅ Correct: